camilafarias112/Amorim_LeishMicrobiome/README.md

 # Overview of this repo

 > This repo houses all of the code and analysis conducted for the manuscript "TBD".
-A link to the raw .fastq file data hosted on GEO is provided [here](LINKHERE).
+A link to the raw .fastq file data hosted on SRA is provided [here](LINKHERE).
 The abstract for the manuscript is copied below:

 ## Abstract
 HERE